Preschool Curriculum Overview

 The Creative Curriculum

-Our preschool curriculum is designed to challenge our children, build their self-confidence and, most importantly, develop a love for learning.
-Tiny Turtles Preschool of Jupiter follows the Creative Curriculum.
-Being multi-cultural based, it encourages child development through arts, language, music, and socialization.
+Our Tiny Turtles preschool curriculum is designed to challenge our children, build their self-confidence and, most importantly, develop a love for learning.
+Tiny Turtles Preschool of Jupiter follows the multi-cultural Creative Curriculum, encouraging child development through arts, language, music, and socialization.
 We believe in age-appropriate activities based on the philosophy of a structured learning environment with the ability for creative expression.
-This nationally renowned approach, built upon cutting edge learning theories and scientific knowledge of early child development from early infancy through the preschool years, focuses on teacher-directed and child-initiated learning.
-The curriculum is goal-directed, based on ongoing assessments for each child’s strengths and interests.
+This nationally renowned approach — built upon cutting edge learning theories and scientific knowledge of early child development from early infancy through the preschool years — focuses on teacher-directed and child-initiated learning.
+The Tiny Turtles Preschool Jupiter, Florida, curriculum is goal-directed, based on ongoing assessments for each child’s strengths and interests.
 With this information, learning can be guided while the child’s social and emotional development is supported by recognizing the important role of parents and of how learning can be reinforced at home.

 Each child reaches his/her milestones at an individual pace.
 Our responsibility is to encourage your child and provide a loving, rich, and safe environment.
 We conduct parent/teacher conferences throughout the school year to provide helpful information and answer any questions or concerns you may have regarding your child and his/her development.